mallapurbharat/cardano-tx-sample/plutus/install_linux.md

 10. Open a *new* terminal (on the GUI or a new SSH connection if no gui)

-11. Change into the plutus-apps and open nix:
+11. Change into the plutus-apps and open nix
 Execute

-    cd plutus-apps
+    cd plutus-apps/
     nix-shell

 12. Change into plutus-playground-client folder, update and start

         cd plutus-playground-client